 Goodman Institute staff are unable to review applications before the submission deadline.
-However, if you have a question about the application process or whether an investigative project would fall under the scope of the Institute, please email assistant editor Nyki Salinas-Duda (email@example.com).
-We will contact you during the selection process if we have any questions about your proposed investigation.
+However, if you have a question about the application process or whether an investigative project would fall under the scope of the Institute, please email Deputy Editor Jessica Stites (email@example.com) We will contact you during the selection process if we have any questions about your proposed investigation.

 What counts as a “reporting expense”?

 Reporting expenses include (but are not limited) to expenses associated with travel for a story, document request fees, phone and internet charges (in some cases), and any other miscellaneous expenses incurred during the reporting of the story that would not have been incurred otherwise.
 If you’re unsure whether a particular expense would count, include it in the estimated expense budget you submit with your proposal.
 If your project is selected for funding, we’ll discuss the budget with you before you begin reporting.